Nikolaos-Gkionis/todo_app/rails_todo_app_EXECUTION.md

 **Learning Explanation:**

 - `--css=tailwind`: Automatically configures Tailwind CSS with the Rails asset pipeline
-- `--database=sqlite3`: Uses SQLite for development (we'll switch to PostgreSQL for production)
+- `--database=sqlite3`: Uses SQLite for both development and production (simple and reliable)
-- `--skip-test`: We'll set up testing manually to understand the process better
+- `--skip-test`: We'll set up basic testing later to understand the process

 **What Rails Created:**